shravan-kumar-0811/llvm-project/flang/docs/ParallelFortranRuntime.md

 4. `integer(c_ptrdiff_t)`: strides between elements for non-contiguous coarray accesses
 5. `integer(c_int)`: Integer arguments corresponding to image index and stat arguments.
-It is expected that the most common arguments appearing in Fortran code will be of default integer, it is expected that this will correspond with that kind, and there is no reason to expect these arguments to have values that would not be representable in this kind.
+It is expected that the most common integer arguments appearing in Fortran code will be of default integer kind, it is expected that this will correspond with that kind, and there is no reason to expect these arguments to have values that would not be representable in this kind.
-6. `integer(c_intmax_t)`: Bounds, cobounds, indices, coindices, and any other argument to an intrinsic procedure that accepts or returns an arbitrary integer.
+6. `integer(c_intmax_t)`: Bounds, cobounds, indices, cosubscripts, and any other argument to an intrinsic procedure that accepts or returns an arbitrary integer.